lab-cosmo/chemiscope/docs/src/manual/index.rst

 This manual presents an overview of how to use the Chemiscope viewer in its standard implementations, including the web tool and the Jupyter widget.
-It does not discuss in detail how to build a low-dimensional representation of a chemical dataset - Chemiscope is primarily a visualization tool, but it also offers functionality to for dataset exploration based on automatically computed structural representations.
+It does not discuss in detail how to build a low-dimensional representation of a chemical dataset - chemiscope is primarily a visualization tool, but it also offers functionality to for dataset exploration based on automatically computed structural representations.